 The good news is that there’s been a strong positive shift in market sentiment over the past eight months.
 In July 2021, London-based analysts ArtTactic released their latest art market confidence report, which shows a ‘Confidence Indicator’ reading of 80.6, the highest level since January 2014.
 The survey is based on a poll of over 100 ‘art insiders’ — which includes collectors, auction house specialists, art dealers, advisors and analysts — and has been a leading industry benchmark since its launch in 2005.
 The latest reading is up from 44.6 in November 2020 and up a remarkable 89% from the pre-pandemic reading in September 2019.

-Below, we outline key indicators that reveal how and why art market confidence is growing.
+Below, we outline key indicators that reveal how and why fine art market confidence is growing.